WebAssembly/spec/document/core/exec/runtime.rst

 * The meta variable :math:`F` ranges over frames where clear from context.

 .. note::
-   In the current version of WebAssembly, the arities of labels and activations cannot be larger than :math:`1`.
+   In the current version of WebAssembly, the arities of labels and frames cannot be larger than :math:`1`.
    This may be generalized in future versions.

-.. index:: ! administrative instructions, function, function instance, function address, label, frame, instruction, trap pair:: abstract syntax; administrative instruction
+.. index:: ! administrative instructions, function, function instance, function address, label, frame, instruction, trap, call pair:: abstract syntax; administrative instruction
 .. _syntax-trap:
 .. _syntax-invoke: